What is non-standard construction home insurance?

 What is a non-standard property?

-Where can I find cover for a non-standard property?
+Why do I need specialist cover for my non-standard property?

 The premium for a non-standard home insurance policy may be higher than for a standard property high because of the specific risks to more unusual properties.
 Flat roofs, for example, are more prone to weather damage, whilst fire is the big hazard in a thatched property, with any damage likely to be more extensive and expensive to repair than in a home of standard construction.